Prosquid1/DemoAppSmileIdentity/README.md

 ## React Setup (Important)
 ```
-Run `npm i` to install dependencies.
-This must be done before any other setup.
+Run `npm install` to install dependencies.
+This must be done before any other step.
 ```
 ## Android Setup:
 * Navigate to the android subdirectory